New Single Question View

 Users have told us they loved this approach — including the two-column view available for tablets.
 One advantage: it let them take advantage of the greater memory and speed and screen space on modern devices.

-For some users, though — who were using lower-end devices, or had particularly memory-intensive forms (the more questions, options, and logic a form has, the more memory it needs) — they told us really wanted a modern version of the classic Magpi app, with its single-question-at-a-time approach (viewing a single question at a time uses less memory).
+Some users, though — who were using lower-end devices, or had particularly memory-intensive forms (the more questions, options, and logic a form has, the more memory it needs) — told us really wanted a modern version of the classic Magpi app, with its single-question-at-a-time approach (viewing a single question at a time uses less memory).